 You won’t just be working for us, you will be working for the 10 million supporters, activists and members around the world who believe in taking injustice personally.

-Joining us in our International Secretariat offices you will have the opportunity to use your expertise to support this global movement end human rights abuses
+When you join us in the International Secretariat offices you will have the opportunity to use your expertise to support this global movement and to end human rights abuses.

 When you get a job at Amnesty International, you’re working for people whose human rights are under attack.

 If you are talented, passionate about human rights and want to use your skills and experience to change the world then we might just have the right role for you.
 You can learn more about these roles on this page.

 Our global team

-The International Secretariat has recently undertaken an ambitious programme of change to increase Amnesty International’s human rights impact and growth, particularly in the global South and East, seeking to achieve a new global organization structure with a much greater distributed, but integrated, centre working more closely with rights-holders and local partners.
+We have undertaken an ambitious programme of change to increase our human rights impact and growth, particularly in the global South and East, achieving a new global organization structure with a much greater distributed, but integrated, centre working more closely with rights-holders and local partners.

-In this future, we see an Amnesty International team – members and staff – that is increasingly representative of those whom we serve, and standing alongside them wherever they are; combining our efforts to be more relevant, more influential and having greater impact.
+We see an Amnesty International team – members and staff – that is increasingly representative of those whom we serve.
+We stand alongside them wherever they are; combining our efforts to be more relevant, more influential and have greater impact.

 The recruitment process

-Once you have found the ideal role please do create your online profile and submit your application.
+Seen a role that you’re interested in?
+If so, please do create your online profile and submit your application.
 Our application form will usually ask for your work experience, education history and will have some specific questions so that we can understand your suitability for the role; at times we will ask for a CV, a cover letter or perhaps recent research or media publications.
 Do make sure you complete the application fully as we need all of this information to consider you for the role.

-Your application will be reviewed by a member of the Recruitment team, usually just after the closing date.
-The recruitment team will work with the hiring manager to decide whether or not to invite you to the next stage in the selection process.
-You should hear back with 2 weeks of the closing date; you will see an update to your status online in your profile.
+The Recruitment Team will work with the hiring manager to decide whether or not to invite you to the next stage in the selection process.
+You should hear back within 2 weeks of the closing date; you will see an update to your status online in your profile.

 Due to the volumes of applications we receive we cannot provide feedback at this stage.